 Many parks are free all year

-NPS said that most national parks do not have entrance fees at all.
-Out of more than 400 national parks, about 110 have admission fees that range from $5 to $35.
+NPS said that most national park sites do not have entrance fees at all.
+Out of the 423 national park sites, only 108 have admission fees that range from $5 to $35.

-And some groups of people can also get in free all year with annual passes:
+And some groups of people can also get free passes or get discounts all year:

 • US military members and their dependents, US veterans and Gold Star families